Our End-of-Year Campaign is happening NOW - Support VC 💙

 When you wrote, like, an amazing number of explainer episodes for Vox and Netflix, and before that you created the NPR video Skunk Bear.
 You made one of my all time favorite infographics in 2012, where you morphed the campaign map and showed the influence of money as cartograms, and you frequently make incredibly charming music within your videos.
 And I just wanted to ask you… when was the first time you started singing in your videos and why?

-ADAM COLE: Well, I have a dark, dark secret of my original, my original life on YouTube was in college.
-I would make little songs, for a personal channel.
+ADAM COLE: Well, I have a dark, dark secret of my original life on YouTube.
+In college I would make little songs, for a personal channel.
 This was long, long ago, but I think I, you know, we had, like, you know, whatever original, like iMovie or something like that on the library computers.
 And my college roommate had one of those flip cams.
 Do you remember those?
 It was like the original, like, wave of vlogging.
 And everyone had these little handheld things.
 So I borrowed that. so actually I had music in my videos before I was even a science journalist or anything like that.

 Maybe the right question is like, when did you bring journalism in?